WayneRockett/ZX-Spectrum-Loading-Screen-Generator/README.md

 ## 🐛 Known Quirks (It's Not a Bug, It's Authentic)

 - Daily generation limit is 3 images (to keep API costs reasonable)
-- Color quantization is intentionally aggressive (it's the Spectrum way!)
+- Colour quantisation is intentionally aggressive (it's the Spectrum way!)
-- Some modern images don't translate perfectly to 15 colors (that's the charm)
+- Some modern images don't translate perfectly to 15 colours (that's the charm)

 ## 📜 License